Is It Possible to Boost Your Intelligence by Training?

 Cognitive Training

 Cognitive training, particularly working memory exercises, has been a focal point in the effort to enhance fluid intelligence (Gf).
 Fluid intelligence refers to the ability to reason and solve new problems independently of previously acquired knowledge.
-A meta-analysis has shown that training on demanding working memory tasks can lead to improvements in Gf, with the extent of gain being dosage-dependent.
-However, some studies argue that the evidence for such far transfer is limited, suggesting that the improvements may not be as significant as initially claimed.
+A meta-analysis has shown that training on demanding working memory tasks can lead to improvements in Gf, with the extent of gain being dosage-dependent2.
+However, some studies argue that the evidence for such far transfer is limited, suggesting that the improvements may not be as significant as initially claimed9.

 Multi-Modal Training

 Combining different types of training, such as fitness, cognitive exercises, and mindfulness meditation, has also been investigated.
-A comprehensive 4-month randomized controlled trial found that the combination of fitness and cognitive training produced gains in visuospatial reasoning, although these gains did not extend to novel tests of fluid intelligence administered post-intervention.
+A comprehensive 4-month randomized controlled trial found that the combination of fitness and cognitive training produced gains in visuospatial reasoning, although these gains did not extend to novel tests of fluid intelligence administered post-intervention1.
 This suggests that while multi-modal training can enhance certain cognitive skills, its impact on overall intelligence may be limited.

 SMART Training